julienlargetpiet/flask_blog/README.md

 # flask_blog

-A personnal blog website built in with the Flask Framework.
+A personnal blog website built with the Flask Framework.

 ## WebPages Architecture